 We can make conditions favorable for them to remake themselves in different ways, but we’re not really “at the wheel” – we “see” what goes in (reactants) and then put an arrow representing all that rearranging and then – voila- on the other side of the equal sign we “see” some products.
 We can add some further “flair” with little annotations telling you what “form” each thing is in (e.g. (g) for gaseous, (l) for liquid, (s) for solid, & (aq) for aqueous (dissolved in water)).

 TADA!
-A chemical equation – but is it balanced???
+We’ve written a chemical equation – but is it balanced???
 A lot of the time it isn’t… And to help explain what I mean, let’s imagine a change-making machine!

 We *do* see a number IN FRONT of the ¢ – an “adult-size” one.
 “100” is the STOICHIOMETRIC COEFFICIENT – it tells us how many pennies we have.
 Similarly, if you see “2He” it tells you you have 2 “He’s” and each He has one helium atom.
 As a noble gas, helium likes to go it alone, so each of those He is its own molecule, you just have 2 of them.